christc4/our_sites/av/guide/driving/practice_test.md

 <img src=pix/approaching-lorry.avif>

-You're carrying an 11-year-old child on the front seat of your car.
+*You're carrying an 11-year-old child on the front seat of your car.
 They're under 1.35 metres (4 feet 5 inches) tall.
-What seat belt security must be in place?
+What seat belt security must be in place?*

+They must use a suitable child restraint

-What shape are traffic signs giving orders?
+*What shape are traffic signs giving orders?*

 <img src=pix/